Water resources

 There are 18 categories of animals under the first-class state protection, like south China tiger, clouded leopard, golden cat, whitecrane and white-flag dolphin; 28 sorts of animals included in the second-class such as macaque, stump-tailed macaque, pangolin, hellbender and cowfish, and; 49 types of animals belonging to the third-class including egret, wild duck and bamboo partridge.
 As the well-known freshwater fish producing area in China, Hunan has over 160 types of natural fish, including carp, blackcarp, grass carp, bighead carp, silver carp, bream fish, crucian carp, gurnet, which mainly belong to the cyprinidae family.
 Famous species are Chinese sturgeon, Chinese paddlefish, silverfish, hilsa herring and eel.
 Regarding livestock and poultry, Ningxiang pig, Binhu buffalo, Xiangxi cattle, Xiangdong black goat, Wugang bronze goose, Linwu duck and Liuyang three buff chickens are the most well-known.

 Hunan boasts rich bird resources, with 523 species recorded around the province.
 The East Asian - Australasian Flyway (EAAF) passes through Hunan, making it an important province in central China for migratory birds and their wintering.
 Four of the nine major flyways around the world pass through China, encompassing three routes within Hunan, along Xuefeng Mountain, Luoxiao Mountain, and Nanling Mountain ranges respectively.
-According to the 2023 and 2024 surveys of waterbirds wintering across the Dongting Lake, 381,800 birds of 80 species have been recorded, slightly increasing over the previous year.

-Chinese source: hunan.gov.cn, Chinanews
+Chinese sources: hunan.gov.cn; Chinanews